Home

 You can use the Google Cloud SDK to deploy to Google Cloud Functions from the command line with the gcloud tool.

-Once you have created and configured a Google Cloud project (as described in the Google Cloud Functions Quickstarts and installed the Google Cloud SDK, open a command line and navigate to the function directory.
+Once you have created and configured a Google Cloud project (as described in the Google Cloud Run functions Quickstarts and installed the Google Cloud SDK, open a command line and navigate to the function directory.
 Use the gcloud functions deploy command to deploy the function.
-For the quickstart HTTP function described above, you could run:

 Other function types require different command line options.
 See the deployment documentation for more details.